 For all academic challenges, the Teaching and Learning Center offers individual and group tutoring, advising for undeclared majors, academic mentoring, study skills courses, and disabilities support services.
 Contact the TLC at (707) 965-7688 or email@example.com for more information.

 Be sure your student meets with their academic advisor and student finance counselor before making any changes to their class schedule.
+Withdrawing from a course may have a significant impact on your student’s financial aid for current and future quarters.

 Why don't parents receive a copy of mid-term and final grades?